Samastipur

-Samastipur is a city and a municipal corporation (nagar nigam) in Bihar, India.
-It is the headquarter of Samastipur district and comes under Darbhanga division.
-The Budhi Gandak river flows through the town.
+Samastipur is a city and a Municipal Corporation in Bihar, India.
+It is the headquarters of the Samastipur district and comes under Darbhanga division.
+The Burhi Gandak River flows through the city.
 It is one of the five railway divisions of ECR, Hajipur.
-The Samastipur junction is one of the busiest station in North Bihar after Patna and Katihar.
+The Samastipur Junction railway station is one of the busiest stations in North Bihar after Patna and Katihar.

 Demographics

 As of 2011 Indian Census, Samastipur had a total population of 62,935, of which 33,025 were males and 29,910 were females.
 Population within the age group of 0 to 6 years was 8,252.
 The total number of literates in Samastipur was 46,416, which constituted 73.8% of the population with male literacy of 77.2% and female literacy of 69.9%.
 The effective literacy rate of 7+ population of Samastipur was 84.9%, of which male literacy rate was 88.9% and female literacy rate was 80.4%.
 The Scheduled Castes and Scheduled Tribes population was 9,219 and 249 respectively.
 Samastipur had 12062 households in 2011.